 It is unlikely that more than a scattering of Joni Mitchell's fans know anything about the voices of Marilyn Horne or Cleo Laine.
-Switch the names around and you could say the same thing of Cleo's and Marilyn's followers, These diverse and exclusive tastes are uniquely characteristic of musical life in the 20th century.
+Switch the names around and you could say the same thing of Cleo's and Marilyn's followers, These diverse and exclusive tastes are uniquely characteristic of musical life in the 20th characteristic of musical life in the 20th century.
 Marilyn Horne is an opera singer.
 Cleo Laine is a jazz singer, or at least began as one, and still feels most at home in that idiom.
 Joni Mitchell is known as a folk singer.
-In each case the category imposes upon the singer a distinctive approach to song and a distinctive set of technical, interpretative, stylistic and idiomatic requirements.
+In each case the category imposes upon the singer a dis-tinctive approach to song and a distinc-tive set of technical, interpretative, stylistic and idiomatic requirements.
 Each sings a distinctive repertoire to a distinctive audience.
 It was not always thus.
 A hundred years ago Adelina Patti, an opera singer, was not only the Queen of Song, she was also a household word.
 She sang popular music.
+This was true 70 or sang popular music.
 This was true 70 or 75 years ago of Enrico Caruso, Nellie Melba, Lillian Nordica and John McCormack.
-All were opera singers, but they were also popular singers who per-formed popular songs for ordinary folk in concert halls and on phonograph records.
+All were opera singers, but they were also popular singers who performed popular songs for ordinary folk in concert halls and on phonograph records.
 The strictly popular singers of that time sang very much as opera singers did, only with less voice and not so well.
-With the emergence of ragtime and jazz-now recognized as heralds of a new Afro-American musical idiom - all that changed.
+With the emprepense of ractime and juzz, pour wecome emergence of ragtime and jazz-now rec-ognized as heralds of a new Afro-Amercan musical idiom - all that changed.
+The ican musical idiom-all that changed.
 The popular songs that opera singers had sung and could still sing were no longer widely popular, and the new popular songs proved incompatible with the opera singer's approach.
 Opera singers could sing them, and sing them well, but they could not sing them idiomatically.
+The phenomenal careers of Al Joson and Soohie Tücker in the second and and Soohie Tücker in the second and

-The phenomenal careers of Al Jolson and Sophie Tucker in the second and third decades of the century demonstrated that the projection of text in a manner of singing closer to the cadences of speech-a style popularized by black vaudevillians-had taken precedence over the artful spinning of a melodic line by a beautiful voice building to a triumphant high-note climax.
-Then came radio and the microphone, enabling the singer to sing not at you, as Jolson and Tucker had done, nor for you, as opera singers do, but to you, as Bing Crosby did.
+The phenomenal careers of Al Jolson and Sophie Tucker in the second and third decades of the century demonstrated that the projection of text in a manner of singing closer to the cadences of speech-a style popularized by black vaudevillians-had taken precedence over the artful spinning of a medoid line by a beautiful voice building to a triumphant high-note climax.
+Then came radio and the microphone, enabling the singer and the microphone, enabling the singer to sing not at you, as Jokson and Tucker had done, nor for you, as opera singers do, but to you, as Bing Crosby did.